 Type of Gas to Use in Your Walker Lawn Mower

-A gas-powered Walker lawn mower uses unleaded gasoline with an ethanol content 10 percent or less and an octane rating of 87 or higher.
+A gas-powered Walker lawn mower uses unleaded gasoline with an ethanol content of 10 percent or less and an octane rating of 87 or higher.
 This is gas sold as Regular gas or E10 gas at most fuel stations.
-Do not use a gas with a higher ethanol content.
+Do not use gas with higher ethanol content.

 Use Fresh Fuel in a Walker Lawn Mower

 Old gasoline in a gas-powered Walker lawn mower can prevent your mower from starting.
 Gasoline can become less effective and break down as soon as 30 days after purchase.
 Never use gasoline with high ethanol contents like those sold as E15, E30, and E85 fuel.